WRF-Chem-Polar/wrfpp/CONTRIBUTING.md

 # Versioning

 We use version numbers formatted as major.minor.
 Each minor version will be git-tagged as such (eg. "v2.3").
 Any commit in between two tagged minor or major versions will be tagged as a development version (".dev0") of the next minor version.
-For example, if the last tagged version is "v2.3", any subsequent commit until the next tagged version will use version "2.4.dev0".
-Only wrfpp maintainers may create stable versions and the associated tags.
+For example, if the last tagged version is "v2.3", any subsequent commit until the next tagged version will use version "v2.4.dev0".
+Only `wrfpp` maintainers may create stable versions and the associated tags.

 # Coding style